What Is Adrenal Fatigue?

 Numerous studies have indicates that certain vitamin deficiencies influence both cortisol and the immune response.

-- B Vitamins which also help to combat inflammation and improve brain health
+- B Vitamins also help to combat inflammation and improve brain health

-- Magnesium deficiency which directly affects function of the hypothalamic-pituitary-adrenal (HPA) axis
+- Magnesium deficiency directly affects the function of the hypothalamic-pituitary-adrenal (HPA) axis

-- Vitamin C which helps regulation of cortisol and also improves the immune response.
+- Vitamin C helps regulation of cortisol and also improves the immune response.